 Today’s Topic: Managing Stress and Staying Focused

 Hi everybody.
-I am coach Rebecca Smith.
-The founder and director of Complete Performance Coaching.
-Here for my weekly song and dance.
-About all things performance, and sport confidence related.
+I’m coach Rebecca Smith, founder and director of Complete Performance Coaching, here for my weekly song and dance about all things performance and sport confidence.
 Today is going to be a good juicy one.

-I’ve got some great questions about stressors, outside of sport, school, bullies, drama.
-This stuff is so in the forefront for most of my clients – athletes age eight to eighteen.
-Primarily they’re about eleven to fifteen.
-That’s the age I absolutely adore working with.
+I’ve received some great questions about stressors outside of sport: school, bullies, drama.
+This stuff is in the forefront for most of my clients – athletes age eight to eighteen.
+Primarily they’re about eleven to fifteen, an age I absolutely adore working with.

-It’s super ironic, because that was absolutely the hardest period of my life.
-No question.
-Eleven to fifteen.
-Super hard.
+It’s super ironic because that was absolutely the hardest period of my life, no question.
+Eleven to fifteen was super hard.
 I had a lot of transitions going on in life.
-I had a new school, family changes were going on and got the hormonal blah, craziness.
-On top of trying to figure out who you are as an individual.
+I had a new school, family changes were happening, I got the hormonal craziness; all of this on top of trying to figure out who I was as an individual.

-It is not the most fun stage of life, and if you’re 12 and you’re like, “My life is awesome.”
-Then girlfriend, that’s awesome.
-But if you’re like “why is everything so hard?”
-Then I relate to you.
-And if you’re somewhere in between, that’s great too.
+It is not the most fun stage of life.
+Now, if you’re 12 and you think you’re life is awesome, then girlfriend, that’s great.
+But if you’re wondering why everything is so hard, then I relate to you.
+If you’re somewhere in between, that’s great too.

 Maternity Leave Update

-I’m going to answer some questions from members of the Perform Happy Community.
-Which is my super awesome community that is building every single day.
-Full of amazing parents, who care about their kids, and really want to be saying the right things, and avoiding the wrong things.
-Really motivated athletes, who just want to sharpen their confidence, so they can go out and do their very best.
-And not be overrun by fear.
+I’m going to answer some questions from members of the Perform Happy Community which is my super awesome community full of amazing parents who care about their kids.
+They want to be saying the right things and avoiding the wrong things.
+The community is also full of very motivated athletes who want to sharpen their confidence so they can go out and do their very best and not be overrun by fear.

-You can join us, at here.
-And the doors are open.
+You can join us here, and the doors are open.
 We’d love to have you.
 I’m going on maternity leave in a month, but I will be in the community.
 That is my commitment.
-I’m going to stay connected there.
-But I’m stepping out from one-on-one coaching.
-After about a month.
-Don’t worry.
+I’m going to stay connected there, but I’m stepping out from one-on-one coaching in about a month.
+Don’t worry!
 You can still find me online.
-But, you’re not going to get my mug one-to-one.
-Until I’ve been sleeping for at least you know, I don’t know?
-Two hours at a time.

 Here are our questions for the week.
-One comes from Jen.
-She says,
+One comes from Jen who asks,

 First of all mom, good job being aware that this might be a potential stressor.
 That’s something we want to know about ourselves.
-As athletes, and as parents of athletes.
-We want to know okay, we are coming up against something stressful.
+As athletes, and as parents of athletes, we want to know when we are coming up against something stressful.
 She’s not sleeping, as much as she needs to.
 What do we do?

 Cut Yourself Some Slack